calvear93/deprecrated__react-redux-boilerplate/README.md

 ## Deployment 📦

-Use included Azure Pipeline for CiCD - edit [azure-pipeline.yml](azure-pipeline.yml) file for custom projects variables.
+Use included Azure Pipeline for CI/CD - edit [azure-pipeline.yml](azure-pipeline.yml) file for custom projects variables.

 Branches environments are defined as: